Zanderthegreat12/UW-Roomie/reports/report4.md

 - Help Leah integrate the server calls with the front end of the app.

 #### Second subsection:
+- Finished enough fake user profiles and uploaded them to the database.
+- Finished the server calls.
+- Integrated the server calls with the front end of the app.
+- Created the log in screen and home screen of the app.

 #### Third subsection:
+- Fix create user so that it won't allow for resetting passwords.
+- Create place to input contact data.
+- Display contact info in the profile screen.
+- Create new APIs for setting compatibility scores and user likes.